iocoop/policies/Bylaws.md

 ### Section 4.01.
 Classification of Members.

-The Cooperative shall have one class of members.
+The Corporation shall have one class of members.

 ### Section 4.02.
 Membership Qualifications.

-Any natural person or organization (except a subsidiary of the Cooperative), who supports the values, vision, and mission of the Cooperative, and is prepared to accept the responsibilities of membership, may become and remain a member of the Cooperative by:
+Any natural person or organization (except a subsidiary of the Corporation), who supports the values, vision, and mission of the Corporation, and is prepared to accept the responsibilities of membership, may become and remain a member of the Corporation by:

 (a) Complying with such uniform conditions as may be prescribed by the Board of Directors;